jamieastley/Exodus-Network/README.md

 # OAuth

-OAuth2 is integrated to allow the app to access the players private character data such as their inventories.
+OAuth2 is integrated to allow the app to access the players private character data such as their inventories and transfer/equip items.